Lonero-Team/Lonero-Community/docs/Lonero/Protocol.rst

 Crypto Mining
 ---------------
-Current cryptocurrency mining is limited to special type of hardware.
+Current cryptocurrency mining is limited to special types of hardware.
 However, Lonero is working on leveling the playing field.
 More details about this is shown under the `crypto section`_ or our whitepaper.